 Free Self-led Visits

 We offer free entry to qualifying learning groups.
-Book a free education visit and lead your own visit in your own way.
-We have plenty of online resources available to download and use in the classroom before, during and after your visit.ENQUIRE NOW
+Book a free education visit and lead your visit to Whitby Abbey in your own way.
+Download our Teachers' Kit for site information and activity suggestions for before, during and after your visit.ENQUIRE NOW